 5.7 DRUG AND ALCOHOL-FREE WORKPLACE

 It is CRCPL’s desire to provide a healthful and safe workplace that is free of illegal drugs and alcohol.
 To promote this goal, CRCPL maintains a Drug and Alcohol Free Workplace policy that applies to all employees.
 Employees are required to report to work in appropriate mental and physical condition to perform their jobs.
-Use of alcohol, abuse of prescription drugs or use of illegal drugs, including marijuana, whether on or off the job, can adversely affect your work performance, efficiency, and safety.
+Use of alcohol, abuse of prescription drugs or use of illegal drugs, or controlled substances such as marijuana, whether on or off the job, can adversely affect your work performance, efficiency, and safety.
 In addition, the use or possession of these substances on the job constitutes a potential danger to the welfare and safety of other employees and library patrons.

 Employees should report to work fit for duty and free of any adverse effects of drugs or alcohol.
 This policy does not prohibit employees from the lawful use and possession of prescribed medications taken as prescribed and that does not compromise workplace safety.
 Employees must, however, consult with their doctors about the medication’s effect on their fitness for duty and ability to work safely.